 We were lucky to attend a conference a few years ago where one of the speakers was an e-commerce business leader at Ocado, the leading UK retailer.

 And any time we got involved in packaging development since then, we’ve built the online check in to the process.
-Does the brand and product name stand out.
+Does the brand and product name stand out?
 Does it have good contrast?
-Is it readabe?
+Is it readable?
 Is it recognisable?
 Does it convey the right information that the online shopper needs?

 Looking at all the brands above from many of Australia’s leading FMCG brands, it would seem to be a bit hit and miss whether that’s happening as standard with new packaging design.

 So if you are a marketer, an e-Commerce lead or a packaging agency, it is really simple to add these sorts of questions in as a check to your design process.